xtonousou/ship/guide.md

 ### [](#header-3) --all

-Use this to display almost all :sweat_smile: useful network information
+Use this to display almost all useful network information

 ![all example][all-img]